DiggnDeeper/wp-dapp/readme.txt

 Yes.
 Each post has publishing options that allow you to control whether it gets published to Hive.

+= How do I update the plugin? =

+The plugin includes a simple update checker that will notify you when a new version is available on GitHub.
+Follow the link in the notification to download the latest version.

 == Changelog ==

+= 0.5.0 =
+* Replaced complex GitHub updater with a simplified update notification system
+* Improved plugin stability and compatibility with various hosting environments
+* Removed dependency on external libraries for update checking
+* Added clear admin notices when updates are available

 = 0.4.4 =
 * Fixed "PUC does not support updates for plugins hosted on GitHub" error